sademban/sademban.github.io/_posts/blog/2025/10/2025-10-06-slimming-down-docker-images.markdown

 ---

-## What does it mean to slim down a Docker image?
+## 🐳 What does it mean to slim down a Docker image ?

 Slimming down a Docker image means cutting away anything that does not need to ship with your application runtime.
 That typically includes trimming unused packages, choosing a smaller base image, flattening layers, and compiling only the binaries you actually ship.
 The goal is to leave behind the bare minimum that the container needs when it starts.